neuronsimulator/nrn/README.md

 Basic installation on Linux from the nrn...tar.gz file is:

-  Build InterViews first from the mercurial repository at http://neuron.yale.edu/hg/neuron/iv or the iv...tar.gz file at http://neuron.yale.edu/ftp/neuron/versions/alpha/
+  Build InterViews first from the git repository at http://github.org/nrnhines/iv or the iv...tar.gz file at http://neuron.yale.edu/ftp/neuron/versions/alpha/

 ```